At SLU, all Saco members have salary-setting talks

 Salary-setting talks this year

-The auditing model Salary-based discussion is based on the manager and employee having two talks and a follow-up after a reflection period.
+The audit model Salary-setting conversation is based on the manager and employee having two talks and a follow-up after a reflection period.

-Saco members have the opportunity to disagree.
-The question of a new salary is then postponed to a negotiation between Saco-S at SLU and the personnel department and head of department/equivalent.
-In this negotiation, it is tested that the conversations have been carried out according to the agreement of the parties, that the assessment of the work carried out and performance has taken place in a correct and factual manner and that there were no other formal errors.
+Saco members have the opportunity to declare their disagreement.
+The issue of a new salary is then deferred to a negotiation between Saco-S at SLU and the personnel department and head of department/equivalent.
+In this negotiation, it is tested that the conversations have been carried out according to the agreement of the parties, that the assessment of the work carried out and performance has taken place in a correct way and that there have otherwise been no formal errors.

 [Click at the picture to enlarge image]

 The content of the conversations and the necessary preparations

 Both the salary-setting talks and the salary talks must constitute a dialogue about the employee's work performance, achieved goals and the current salary situation.
 The purpose of the talks is for the employee to understand on what grounds the salary is set and what he can do to influence his own salary development.
 In order for the conversation to be good, it is required that both the employee and the manager have prepared by thinking through how the employee has performed in relation to the activities goals during the past year.
 The document Criteria for evaluating performance is available to support both during the preparation and during the talk.

 The evaluation criteria are intended as a basis for discussion.
 Depending on the tasks and the goals of the activities, the criteria can be weighted differently, for example, the ability to cooperate can be decisive in some businesses, while initiative and judgment are most important in others.
 If a department/section decides to weight the criteria or add criteria, employees must be clearly informed of this early in the audit period.
 Such a change should not only affect some selected employees.
 The starting point is that all employees must be aware of what their performance will be measured against at the next audit opportunity.

 - A mutual dialogue where both parties can speak.